RN Bridging Re-Entry Program

 - Government-issued health card

-- Residential lease/property deed to a residence or property in Nova Scotia
+- Residential lease or property deed to a residence or property in Nova Scotia

 - Utility bill with your name and address

-- Letter from provincial government/court (marriage license, divorce, government aid)
+- Letter from provincial government or court (marriage license, divorce, government aid)

 Cost